 Because of his stroke, he could not easily move around without help.
 The aide suggested getting a Hoyer lift for everyone’s safety.
 So, research needed to be done and the Hoyer lift ordered; there was about a week before it arrived.

 The next concern was how to arrange for visits from a doctor to Robert in his home.
 Before that could be arranged, as a result of not having medical supervision in the first few days, Robert had another brief stay in the hospital.

 Eddy & Schein’s job was to help with the financial side of Robert’s care.
 We walked the son through the process of being recognized as the Power of Attorney on Robert’s bank account.
 Diane Lansing calculated what assets and income Robert had so that the family could stop worrying about how to pay for Robert’s care.
 She also submitted the claim for benefits under Robert’s long-term care insurance policy.
 In addition, she was asked to arrange a credit line at a local supermarket.

 Even the best planning might not have included the next problem encountered.
 The extra bedroom was to be used by the live-in aide, but as the aide was making the bed, the aide discovered an infestation of carpet beetles.
 Diane brought in an expert pest detection and extermination crew, and she worked with building staff to move furniture and remove old carpeting to facilitate the extermination.
 She also arranged for a thorough post-extermination cleaning of the entire home.

 Whenever someone is coming home from a facility, we encourage families to plan ahead to avoid confusion and last-minute scrambling.
-Ideally, such planning should begin when the patient first enters a hospital or rehab and should include a certified geriatric care manager.
+Ideally, such planning should begin when the patient first enters a hospital or rehab and should include a Geriatric Care Manager.
 Click here for a checklist to use if you are helping to coordinate a homecoming.